diefenbach/django-lfs/docs/user/getting_started.rst

 Now go to Catalog / Categories and add a new category.

-Since there are no catgories yet, you will be redirected automatically to the add category form.
+Since there are no categories yet, you will be redirected automatically to the add category form.

    * Enter "name" and a "slug" (you will see, that the slug is filled automatically but you can change it of course)
    * Enter a "short description".
-This will be displayed when the category is displayed within a overview, e.g. when a category displays is sub cateogories
+This will be displayed when the category is displayed within a overview, e.g. when a category displays is sub categories
    * Enter a "description".
 This will be displayed within the detail view of a category when description as content is selected.
-   * Select the "kind of content", this is "products" (the assigned products of the category will), "categories" (the sub categories of the category will be dsiplay) or "description" (the description field will be displayed)
+   * Select the "kind of content", this is "products" (the assigned products of the category will), "categories" (the sub categories of the category will be display) or "description" (the description field will be displayed)
    * Now save the category